 - A shared storage layer for hosting the machine-learning inference engine

 Each stateful workload has diverse characteristics and storage needs, which makes it challenging to run in the context of Kubernetes.

 A multi-node Kubernetes cluster running at the edge needs an efficient, container-native storage engine that caters to the specific needs of data-centric workloads.
 This storage engine acts as the foundation for streaming data, object storage, unstructured data, and machine-learning inference.
 IT teams will be able to create different volumes that are closely aligned with the characteristics of individual workloads.

 As well as providing the core storage services and persistent storage, the container-native storage engine should also ensure high availability, durability, and security of data.
 Each block of data written to any node in the cluster should be automatically replicated to other nodes to ensure high availability.
 Through workload-aware backups, the storage engine should be able to periodically take application-consistent snapshots and store them in the cloud.
 And all data should be encrypted with keys to ensure bad actors can’t make off with proprietary information or customer data.

 Run Advanced Workloads with Container-native Storage from Portworx

 As you run advanced workloads at the edge, container-native storage can help you migrate seamlessly to the public cloud or even to another enterprise data center.
 You’ll be able to move applications between the cloud and edge with minimal effort.
 Companies also need a storage solution that provides support for disaster recovery.
 The storage should deliver application business continuity through failover and failback to other edge deployments or cloud environments.

-Portworx® is an enterprise cloud-native storage platform ideal for running stateful workloads in the cloud or at the edge.
+Portworx® by Pure Storage is an enterprise cloud-native storage platform ideal for running stateful workloads in the cloud or at the edge.
 Through tight integration with Kubernetes, it’s available on Anthos, Azure Stack, AWS Outposts, K3s, and Red Hat OpenShift.